godotengine/godot-docs/engine_details/architecture/unit_testing.rst

 Specific tests can be skipped with corresponding ``-exclude`` options.
 As of now, some tests include random stress tests which take a while to execute.
-In order to skip those kind of tests, run the following command:
+In order to skip those kinds of tests, run the following command:

 .. code-block:: shell